Doctoral Requirements for Metropolitan Planning, Policy and Design

 Qualifying Examination (Minimum credits = 6)

 The qualifying (preliminary) examination is unique among doctoral programs nationally in that a publishable scholarly work will be the written product and reviewed orally with the Supervisory Committee.
 The philosophy is that since a key skill of a doctoral graduate is to disseminate knowledge through scholarly work, the very best way to demonstrate mastery of this skill, and thus ability to continue on to the dissertation, is to write such a work.
 Together with the Supervisory Committee, the topic for preparing a scholarly, publishable work will be identified along with prospective sources of data and literature.
 The scholarly work will include a review of relevant theory, discussion of the research design appropriate for the theory and data or other forms of information, application of the selected research method, findings, and conclusions including relevant metropolitan planning, policy, and design implications.
 After oral review it is anticipated that students will refine their qualifying examination product and submit it to an appropriate peer-reviewed journal for its consideration.
-To facilitate this unique approach to doctoral preparation, students will enroll for at least six credit hours of independent study (CMP 7950).
-Students may only register for six credits of CMP 7950 in one semester for the purpose of completing their qualifying examination, and there must be a formal agreement between the student and his/her committee chair prior to being approved to take six credit hours of independent study.
+Students will register for CMP 7930 when they are ready to complete their qualifying exam with prior approval from their faculty advisor.

 Dissertation Research Proposal (Minimum credits = 3)